Jetlike structures in low-mass binary neutron star merger remnants: Introduction

 While the estimated masses of the binary companions strongly suggest that GW170817 represents a NSNS merger, its post-merger fate is uncertain.
 In principle, a NSNS merger can produce one of four possible outcomes depending on the equation of state (EOS), the mass, and the spin of the post-merger remnant \cite{Shibata:2006nm}: i) If the mass is below the Tolman–Oppenheimer–Volkoff (TOV) limit, the maximum mass $M_{\textup{TOV}}$ for a zero-temperature nonrotating NS, then the merger remnant will live for a very long-time as a spinning NS.
-In the presence of a dissipative process, e.g., from pulsar magnetic dipole emission, angular momentum is removed, and the NS ultimately spins down (in a timescale of $\sim O(10^3)$s for magnetic dipole radiation \cite{Shapiro:1983,Thompson:2004wi}) to a nonrotating stable NS. ii) Remnants with mass larger than $M_{\textup{TOV}}$ but smaller than the maximum mass for a uniformly rotating zero-temperature NS, $M_{\textup{sup}}$, are termed \textit{supramassive} neutron stars (SMNSs) \cite{Cook92b} (see Fig. \ref{fig:Mrho}).
-Similar to (i), in the presence of a dissipative process, SMNSs also spin down, but this time the endpoint of their evolution is a BH instead of stable NS \cite{Friedman:1988er}. iii) For masses larger than $M_{\textup{sup}}$ a metastable \textit{hypermassive} neutron star (HMNS) forms that can be supported only by differential rotation \cite{Baumgarte:1999cq}.
+In the presence of a dissipative process, e.g. from pulsar magnetic dipole emission, angular momentum is removed, and the NS ultimately spins down to a nonrotating stable NS.
+The spindown timescale is $\sim 10^{3}B^{-2}_{15}\;T^2_{\textup{ms}}\;\textup{s}$ for magnetic dipole radiation \cite{Shapiro:1983,Thompson:2004wi,Lander:2018und} where $B_{15}$ is the magnetic field strength in units of $10^{15}G$ and $T_{\textup{ms}}$ the rotation period in ms. ii) Remnants with mass larger than $M_{\textup{TOV}}$ but smaller than the maximum mass for a uniformly rotating zero-temperature NS, $M_{\textup{sup}}$, are termed \textit{supramassive} neutron stars (SMNSs) \cite{Cook92b} (see Fig. \ref{fig:Mrho}).
+Similar to (i), in the presence of a dissipative process, SMNSs also spin down, but this time the endpoint of their evolution is a BH instead of stable NS \cite{Friedman:1988er}.
+The SMNS lifetime depends similarly on $B$ and $T$, and is typically of the order $\sim 10^3$s \cite{Beniamini:2021tpy}, but its exact value depends on how close the star is to the turning point for uniformly rotating stars. iii) For masses larger than $M_{\textup{sup}}$ a metastable \textit{hypermassive} neutron star (HMNS) forms that can be supported only by differential rotation \cite{Baumgarte:1999cq}.
 The hypermassive star persists for many orbital periods, typically $O(10)$ms, before collapsing to a BH (see e.g.~\cite{Duez:2004nf,Ruiz:2017due}), after the differential rotation is lost through viscous effects, magnetic winding, and GWs. iv) Finally, for total initial binary masses above some dynamically determined threshold, $M_{\textup{thresh}}$, which depends on the EOS and the initial NS spin, the remnant undergoes prompt collapse to BH on a timescale of only a few ms \cite{Koppel:2019pys,Kolsch:2021lub}.